pguedes/spring-js-amd/README.md

 # spring-js for dojo AMD

-A spring-js fork that support recent versions of dojo AMD.
+A spring-js fork that supports recent versions of dojo AMD.